sedelmeyer/personal-website/docs/articles/dahon-classic.rst

 When I acquired this bike, it still had its original checkered-pattern 16 x 1.75 Hwa Fong brand tires on it.
 When I inspected these tires, I could see clear cracking along the tread in both tires, so I decided to replace them with a modern pair of puncture resistent touring/commuting tires.
 This is when I learned just how few tire companies manufactured versions of their more popular tires in 305 mm sizing.
 After a good deal of research, I ultimately found myself trying to decide between the 16 x 1.75 versions of Continental's  Ride Tour city tire and Schwalbe's Marathon tire.
 Both seemed to get good reviews and both had characteristics I desired.
 So, to save some cash, I ordered the lower cost Continental brand tires.
 It turns out however, that the Hwa Fong 16 x 1.75 inch tires already on the Dahon were closer in size to 1.5 inches wide (41 millimeters to be exact) instead of the 1.75 inches indicated by the tire markings.
 In addition to this, no matter how many times I re-mounted the new Continental tires, I could never get them evenly mounted.
 Thus, when I spun the tires, there were 5-10 millimeters of wobble in the tires, up-and-down and side-to-side.
 Not only did these mounting issues lead me to question Continental's quality control, but the wobble combined with the actual 47 mm width of the new Continental tires caused them aggressively rub the Dahon's fork while spinning.
 Unfortunately, the Dahon Classic's frame and fork were just too tight a fit the 1.75 inch Continental.

 I decided to return the Continental tires and instead purchased a pair of 16 x 1.5 inch Schwalbe Marathon Racer tires that fit perfectly within the Dahon Classic frame and fork.
 The Schwalbe tire measures 41 mm wide when fully Inflated.
 There is a chance that I might have gotten away with a different brand of 1.75 inch width tires, particularly if they were undersized by the manufacturer.
 However, I didn't want to risk it.
 If you are feeling bold and want to attempt this, just beware.
 Without the Continental's wobble, the 47 mm width of the tire would have just barely fit between the Dahon's fork blades.
 The height of the tire would have been much more of an issue.
 The height of the Continental tire, when measured from the wire bead to the tallest point of the tire was 51 mm.
-This caused the tire to drag along the bottom edgeThe Dahon's caliper brake.
+This caused the tire to drag along the bottom edge of the front caliper brake.
 Consider yourself warned.

 .. todo::
   Insert 3 images